JKCorder/JKCorder.github.io/docs/06-ols.md

 ### How restrictive is the assumption that the relationship is linear?   {-}

 The scatterplot in Figure 2 reveals two things about the data.
 First, there is a lot of error – this is a “noisy” relationship.
 States with 60 percent Christian adherents range from 5 percent to 35 percent females in the legislator.
 The second thing we learn is that, in this case, it appears reasonable to use a line to describe the data.
-We can evaluate this by permitting X and Y to be linked in a way other than a line.
+We can evaluate this directly by permitting X and Y to be linked in a way other than a line.
 For an example, see Figure 3.
 The points are summarized with what is known as local “smoother” – so the squared distance between the points and the line is minimized, but the path of the line is determined by a handful of points in a narrow range of X, rather than the entire sample.
 Even with this very flexible approach, it appears the relationship is close to linear.

-#### Figure 3.
-Scatterplot of women in the state legislature as a function of the proportion of state residents who are Christian, with  local smoother. {-}
+Figure 3. **Scatterplot of women in the state legislature as a function of the proportion of state residents who are Christian, with  local smoother. **

 <img src="images/states_smooth.png" width="80%" />